SamuelBorn/GraphEditor/README.md

 If you want to run the program you can either execute the file **GraphEditor.java** directly in the initial folder or compile the project yourself.

+How to interpret the Graph?
+* round circles are Vertices of the graph
+* straight lines with a dot at the tip are connections of Vertices from the side without the dot to the one with the dot
+* accepting vertices have two round circles around them
+* the start button has a smal arrow from nowhere to it

 -------------------------------------------------------------

 Since the amount of work was much higher than expected I decided not to implement the NEA -> DEA function (as indicated on my sketches).